 Amending past mistakes

-As 2004 rolled on, I was indeed a Lucasarts fanatic but I wanted my adventure games filled with zany characters and illogical situations, a game with a serious fantasy vibe didn’t sound appealing to me.
-Once I saw the screenshots, the “distaff” interface put me off for good.
-You might be wondering why I am telling you all this.
 Basically I’m still trying to explain to myself how I could let Loom escape my grasp all this time.
-2020 came around and I made up my mind: it was time to correct that glaring omission.
-I finished the game and now I’m giving it its due with this article, trying to find out why it was so hard to find and not very popular.
+2020 came around and, finally, I made up my mind: it was time to correct that glaring omission.
+I finished the game and now I’m giving it its due with this article, trying to find out why it was so hard to find and not very popular, especially compared to its siblings.

 Initial game design and story

-The game was designed by Brian Moriarty in 1988 and released two years later.
-The “professor”, coming strong from designing classic textual Infocom adventures, had the clout and the courage to pursue a unique vision at Lucasfilms, with the help of talented people like Mark Ferrari and Steve Purcell.
 Indeed, Loom is the “odd one out” of classic graphical adventures.
 It uses the SCUMM interface that made classics of titles such as Maniac Mansion and Zak McKracken, while doing away with what made it instantly recognizable.
-Loom doesn’t have the classic verb interface neither does it have dozens of items to be picked up; there’s no inventory at all.
-Moriarty wanted the player to be fully immersed, as to open up the game to a larger public than other SCUMM titles.
-Thus, he created a story based on Tchaikovsky’s Swan Lake (as is the wonderful soundtrack), where as the “prophecy child” you will have to save what’s left of your world from a great evil.
+Loom doesn’t have the classic verb interface neither does it have dozens of items to be picked up; actually, there’s no inventory at all.
+Moriarty wanted the player to be fully immersed in the atmosphere and story, as to open up the game to a larger public than other SCUMM titles.
+Thus, he created a story based on Tchaikovsky’s Swan Lake (as is the wonderful soundtrack), where as the “prophecy child”, the player will be tasked with saving what’s left of the world from a great evil.

 Don Bluth meets Jim Henson

-Loom walks a similar thread (he he) to a Don Bluth cartoon trying for a foreboding atmosphere a là The Dark Crystal.
-It’s no coincidence that in the postmortem – heavily recommended viewing – Moriarty namechecks the Jim Henson related game Labyrinth as the other “fantasy Lucasarts title”.
-The story of Bobbin Threadbare feels very dramatic and heavy, the world hangs in the balance and an evil force is killing people left and right.
-Still there are many light touches of humour, especially in the names of the characters you meet that feel very “Sierra”.
-Even though it is indeed shorter and easier than most other adventures, Loom was designed to be unique and doesn’t feel designed for kids at all.
+The story of Bobbin Threadbare feels appropriately dramatic and heavy, the world hangs in the balance and an evil force is killing people left and right.
+Still there are many light touches of humour, especially in the names of the characters the player meets that have a sort of unique “Sierra” feel.
+Even though it is indeed shorter and easier than most other adventures, Loom, even after all these years, still feels unique and not really like it was meant for a younger audience.

-Writing a story between magical adventure and fleshed out world feels rightly of its time, but the weaving narrative and the direct approach to the player is straight out of an indie game from 2015.
-Ironically enough, the way it was designed to be playable by beginners and adventureres alike, made it “the odd one out” that tends to be skipped on even today.
-It also manages to expertly conceal many of its mysteries so that it seems like there’s much more beneath the surface of the story.
-Moriarty himself concludes that he didn’t realize how much the ending felt like a set up for a sequel that never materialized.
-I guess even the hints he threw at Doublefine and Wadjet Eye during his 2015 GDC speech didn’t really go anywhere.
+Writing a story between magical adventure and fleshed out world feels rightly of its time, but the weaving narrative and the direct approach to the player almost feels straight out of an indie game from 2015.
+Ironically enough, the way it was designed to be playable by beginners and experts alike, made it “the odd one out” that tends to be skipped on even today.

 Loom’s gifts for the future

-Even though it’s not often mentioned among the classic titles from the 90s and sometimes not even from the memorable adventure games, it is clear to me now why this title is so important to so many people.
+Even though it’s not often mentioned among the classic titles from the 90s and sometimes not even from the memorable adventure games, it is clear to me now why this title is still so important to so many people.
 It feels… Different, in an honest and sincere way.
 A work of someone who cared very much about everything he was doing, no other proof needed than the emotion Moriarty throws in while speaking about this game even though so many years have passed.
+He almost breaks down when remembering the inspiration he was struck by.

 You pinpointed a fact about Loom that is too often overlooked : it’s not exactly a LucasArts (or Lucasfilm Games, to be precise) game, it’s rather an Infocom game in LucasArts clothings.
 The fantasy universe is reminiscent of the Enchanter / Sorcerer / Spellbreaker trilogy, and the evolutive interface (ie getting new tunes/spells as you progress in the game) comes directly from Enchanter.
 It’s a rare case of two distinct designs and visions of two studios being merged in a single game.
 As a fan of rock, metal and electronic music, and anything bout influences and side-projects, I would have loved to see that more often in the video game world.
 Like someone from LucasArts and someone from Sierra making a game together, or collaborations between American, European and/or Japanese developers (well, that happened sometimes, but not enough !).